-The EG05000 is a five lead ECG module.
-The module can work with a five lead cable to show 7 channels, with a four lead cable showing 6 channels and with a three lead cable to show one channel of ECG.
+The EG04000 is a four lead six channel ECG module.
+The module can work with a four lead cable to show 6 channels and with a three lead cable to show one channel of ECG.
 An advanced pulse detection algorithm is integrated.